Antoniadi (lunar crater): Geography

-Lowest Point on the Moon
+Lowest point on the Moon

-The bottom of a small unnamed crater within Antoniadi crater was measured by the laser altimeter (LALT) instrument on board the Japanese Selenological and Engineering Explorer (SELENE) satellite to be the lowest point on the moon, at Lunar latitude 70.43° S, longitude 187.42° E. The point is 9.178 km below the average lunar geoid.
+First measured by the laser altimeter (LALT) instrument on board the Japanese Selenological and Engineering Explorer (SELENE) satellite, the bottom of a crater within Antoniadi crater was measured to be the lowest point on the Moon, at Lunar latitude 70.43° S, longitude 187.42° E. The point is 9.178 km below the average lunar geoid.
 The measurement was confirmed by laser altimetry data from the Chang'e 1 orbiter, which further refined the location to latitude 70.368° S, longitude 172.413° W.

 The lowest point has been unofficially named "Point Trieste" after the Bathyscaphe Trieste, the first vehicle to descend to the Earth's deepest point.